-Coming into force in January 2005, the TAFTA - Thailand Australia Free Trade Agreement was designed to stimulate increased two-way trade between Australia and Thailand, as well as improve business mobility, increase transparency, fuel investments and promote cooperation in several arenas.
+Coming into force in January 2005, the TAFTA - Thailand Australia Free Trade Agreement was designed to stimulate increased two-way trade between Australia and Thailand.
+It was also to improve business mobility, increase transparency, fuel investments and promote cooperation in several arenas.
 The areas of cooperation targeted in this agreement include competition policies, customs procedures, government procurement and intellectual property protection.

-Besides the elimination of the tarrifs, there are a number of other key benefits to businesses under the terms of the Thailand Australia Free Trade Agreement.
+Besides the elimination of the tariffs, there are a number of other key benefits to businesses under the terms of the Thailand-Australia Free Trade Agreement.
 The agreement provides for more open access to the services market in Thailand by Australian companies, as well as a commitment to the future liberalization of two-way services trade.
-Australian investors now have greater access to opportunities in Thailand, with majority Australian shareholding permitted in certain business sectors, such as construction services, maritime cargo services, mining operations, restaurants and hotels and others listed in the agreement.
+Australian investors now have greater access to opportunities in Thailand, with majority Australian shareholding permitted in certain business sectors, such as construction services, maritime cargo services, mining operations, restaurants and hotels, and others listed in the agreement.

 Certain criteria regarding the qualifications of persons having the right to request a business operations certificate under TAFTA have also been set out.

-The person applying for the certificate must be a juristic person established under the laws of Thailand in the form of a registered ordinary partnership, limited partnership or limited company.
+The person applying for the certificate must be a juristic person established under the laws of Thailand in the form of a registered ordinary partnership, limited partnership, or limited company.
 The authorized directors must be of Australian or Thai nationality.
-If the juristic person is a registered ordinary partnership or limited partnership then the manager or managing partner must be a Thai national.
-All of the juristic person's shareholders must be either Australian nationals or a combination of Australian and Thai nationals.
-If the entity was established under Australian law then the shareholding must be more than 50 per cent Australian.
+If the juristic person is a registered ordinary partnership or limited partnership, then the manager or managing partner must be a Thai national.
+All the juristic person's shareholders must be Australian nationals or a combination of Australian and Thai nationals.
+If the entity was established under Australian law, then the shareholding must be more than 50% Australian.
 Shareholding percentages must be in compliance with the conditions set for the type of business under TAFTA for which the person is applying for.